By Daniel Elkins

 The situation in Ukraine is constantly evolving.
 This conflict, centered in a country the approximate size of Texas, has captured the attention of the world.
 Both combatants, the aggressor Russia and the besieged nation of Ukraine, have called upon allies for military aid.
 The outcome of this war has far-reaching geopolitical implications and is by no means assured.
 Victory for Ukraine hinges on continued international investment.

 I recently spent time in Ukraine, assessing how my organization, SOAA, can act as a strategic partner to Ukrainian forces.
 Our goal is to connect the skilled community of Special Operations Forces (SOF) veterans with the Ukrainian forces in need of their expertise.
 As a former Green Beret, I’m best equipped to assess the situation from the ground; under my leadership, SOAA is uniquely positioned to deliver the direct support that the US Government is unable to provide.
-During my multiple trips since the Russian invasion in late February, we’ve been able to supply sorely needed medical aid and assist the Ukrainian military with training and tactical guidance.
+During my multiple trips since the Russian invasion in late February, we’ve been able to supply sorely needed humanitarian aid and assist with life-saving medical training.

 As we enter the 9th month of combat, it has become starkly clear that Ukraine cannot win this war alone.
 In my conversations with entrenched Ukrainian forces and the country’s stalwart citizenry, I have heard the urgent need for continued Western aid.
 We cannot allow changing political winds to undermine our commitment—this is an all-or-nothing war, whose stakes extend beyond the threatened sovereignty of Ukraine to the future of democracy itself in Eastern Europe.
 This is a war to preserve democracy and a population’s will for self-determination.